patriciogonzalezvivo/thebookofshaders/07/README.md

     float a = atan(pos.y,pos.x);
 ```

-In the previous examples we have use the radius (from the center) to draw a circles.
-Now, if we compute the angle from the pixel (threat) to the center, we can modulate the radius to achieve different shapes.
-How?
-Yes!
-Shaping functions!
+We partially use this formula at the beginning of this chapter to draw a circle.
+We were calculating the distance to the center using ```length()```.
+Now that we learn about distance fields we  can learn another way of drawing shapes using polar coordinates.

+The technique is a little restrictive but very simple.
+It consist on modulating the radius of a circle depending on the angle to achieve different shapes.
+How the modulation work?
+Yes, using Shaping functions!

-Below you will find the same functions in the cartesian graph and in a polar coordinates shader example (between lines 21 and 26).
+Below you will find the same functions in the cartesian graph and in a polar coordinates shader example (between *lines 21 and 26*).
 Uncomment one by one the functions paying attention the relationship between one coordinate system and the other

 <div class="simpleFunction" data="y = cos(x*3.);
 //y = abs(cos(x*3.));